hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 # Learning Rate

-This parameter determines the step size of each parameter update.
-This kind of parameter is called a hyperparameter.
+The learning rate is a hyperparameter that determines the step size of each parameter update.
+Choosing an appropriate learning rate is crucial:

-## The Choice of Learning Rate

-As beginners, we can choose a static learning rate for now.
-We will consider dynamic learning rates in our next chapter.

-Obviously, a large learning rate will cause big parameter updates and may lead to faster convergence, but it may also cause parameter oscillation.
-On the other hand, a small learning rate will result in a longer time to update.
-So, choosing a suitable learning rate is important.
+- A large learning rate may lead to faster convergence but can cause parameter oscillation.

-In our next attempt, we will use a learning rate of 0.1.
-You can also try `[0.5, 0.1, 0.05, 0.01]` to study the effects of different learning rates.
+- A small learning rate results in slower updates but may provide more precise convergence.

+For beginners, it's common to start with a static learning rate (e.g., 0.1).
+More advanced techniques involve dynamic learning rates, which we'll explore in later chapters.

 # Talk is cheap, show me the code

-let's try to solve a problem
+Let's implement a perceptron to realize the AND and OR logic gates.

 ## About Initialize the parameters